 Here's the good news.
 We get a lot of tax breaks from our self employed income.
 You can start with deducting your standard or itemized deductions.

 The bad news is, of course, self employment tax.
-Only one of these four items reduce that taxable amount.
+Only one of these four items reduce that amount.
 And the other problem is, your self employment tax is on every dollar of profit.
+There are no tax brackets or standard deductions here.

-But if you had a profit, you should definitely be taking advantage of the last two deductions.
-And then keep an eye out for if the others apply.
+But if you had a profit, you should definitely take advantage of the QBI and Self-Employment tax deductions.
+Then check with your tax pro to see if the others apply to you.

 Tax Guide: Understanding Your Income